 - Surname of each player, with First Initial

 - Current posted/adjusted handicap for the tees being played

 - Indication (for Men only), if Silver Tees were used

 - Signed by the member acting as the Scorer

 - Attested to by a second member from the group that played the round

 - Date Played

-- Gross score for each hole, for each player
+- Actual Gross score for each hole (no estimates or maximums), for each player

 Sample scorecard and description are posted on the bulletin board at Crab Meadow and on the website by clicking on any tournament name in the list above the actual Tournament Schedule.